 - Fidelity Trust Company – 1983

 - Bank of Credit and Commerce Canada – 1991

 - Security Home Mortgage Corporation – 1996

 For a full list of bank failures in Canada, visit this page on CDIC’s website.

 But, since CDIC was created in 1967, guess how much money customers lost from their banks after they collapsed?
 Not a penny.
 You read that right.
 Since CDIC’s inception, they’ve protected more than 2 million people holding $26 billion in insured deposits at these failed institutions.
-Not one person lost a single dollar thanks to CDIC Deposit Insurance.
+Not one person lost a single dollar under CDIC Deposit Insurance.

 3. How CDIC Works

-So, how does CDIC work and what important exceptions are there to be aware of?
+So, how does CDIC work, and what important exceptions are there to be aware of?

 Your Bank Needs to Be a Member

 As I mentioned earlier, CDIC Deposit Insurance is free and automatic for you as a bank customer.
 But, your financial institution must be a member of CDIC for you to be protected.
 You see, CDIC Deposit Insurance is free for you, but not for your bank or federal credit union.
 All federally-regulated deposit-taking institutions are required to be members, and they need to pay for that insurance.
 But in the end, it’s in their best interest.